 “It was a nice party, but that’s enough.
 Enough, enough, enough.”

-La Dolce Vita, released only three years before his masterpiece, 81/2, is one of Fellini’s best known films, although in some ways it is not typical of his work.
-It is an example of the neo realism he favours, and uses some of the same peculiar, slightly surreal imagery he is famous for; but it is not as exaggerated in what one critic called the “circus-y” appearance, the deliberately grotesque scenes, as many of his films.
+La Dolce Vita, released only three years before his masterpiece, 8½, is one of Federico Fellini’s best-known films, although in some ways, it is not typical of his craft.
+It is an example of the neo-realism he favours and uses some of the same peculiar, slightly surreal imagery he is famous for, but it is not as exaggerated in what one critic called the “circus-y” appearance, the deliberately grotesque scenes, as many of his films.
 By Fellini standards, it could be called almost ordinary.

 The story follows Marcello (Marcello Mastroianni), a tabloid and celebrity gossip writer, through several typical days.
-He is accompanied at times by a few regular companions: his girlfriend, the melancholy but loyal and sensible Emma (Magali Noel), whom he neglects in spite of her being the most positive thing in his life; and his colleagues, mainly celebrity photographers, including his friend Paparazzo (the character’s name, Italian slang for the irritating buzzing of a mosquito, is the origin of the now-common word “paparazzi” and is likely the most apt term ever devised for incessantly hovering tabloid photographers).
-Marcello is without clear motivations, beyond a vague wish to better himself, a slight envy of the rich and famous he writes about.
-He has hazy ambitions to do more as a writer, but lacks the drive to make a real attempt.
+He is accompanied at times by a few regular companions: his girlfriend, the melancholy but loyal and sensible Emma (Magali Noel), whom he neglects in spite of her being the most positive thing in his life; and his colleagues, mainly celebrity photographers, including his friend Paparazzo.
+Fantastically, the character’s name is the Italian slang for the irritating buzzing of a mosquito, is the origin of the now-common word “paparazzi”, and is likely the aptest term ever devised for incessantly hovering tabloid photographers.
+Marcello is without clear motivations, beyond a vague wish to better himself, slight envy of the rich and famous he writes about.
+He has hazy ambitions to do more as a writer but lacks the drive to make a real attempt.
 The same lack of energy applies to his personal and social life.
 He drifts in and out of situations, social gatherings, ideas, affections, but nothing really takes hold.
 Most of the characters surrounding him seem to suffer from the same ennui and lack of connection, and this hollowness becomes the thread that runs through the entire film.

 The film opens with one of several examples of religious imagery placed in stark contrast to distinctly unspiritual situations.
 As a group of young women sunbathe in bikinis on a rooftop, a helicopter is seen transporting an enormous statue of Christ across the city.
 The women laugh and wave at the statute as Marcello attempts to get their phone numbers.
 From here, Marcello moves rather aimlessly through the city, finally picking up a young woman named Maddalena (Anouk Aimee) and taking her home, inviting a prostitute whom they encounter to accompany them.
 The outwardly daring situation culminates in nothing but the three falling asleep, apparently too apathetic to do more.
 Marcello occasionally encounters Maddalena during the course of the film, but they meet each other with indifference.
 This sense of torpor, overpowering everything, remains a theme throughout.